liamzdenek/sourcegraph-application/memory-bank/progress.md

 - ✅ Fixed ESLint configuration for dependency checks
 - ✅ Implemented the Claude client with tool-based interaction
 - ✅ Created a test repository for validating Claude client functionality
+- ✅ Implemented the batch package with job and repository processing

 ## Recent Updates